WION: Conflicts with China

 In 2020, the Chinese Embassy in India lodged a formal protest against WION for its interview with Joseph Wu, head of Taiwan's foreign relations.
 The embassy criticized WION for promoting what it called "Taiwan Democratic Progressive Party (DPP) separatist activities", claiming it contradicted India's adherence to the One-China policy.
-The embassy stated that Taiwan is an inalienable part of China, as recognized by UN resolutions, and urged WION to respect India's official position.
+The embassy stated that Taiwan is an inalienable part of China, as they claimed was recognized by UN resolutions, and urged WION to respect India's official position.
 It warned that any challenge to China's territorial integrity regarding Taiwan would be strongly opposed.

 In the same year, the Chinese government blocked access to the WION website, as confirmed by GreatFire.org, a Chinese internet monitoring watchdog.
 Earlier WION has faced criticism from the Chinese government for a coverage on what it described as a "cover-up" of COVID-19 pandemic situation in China.
 In March, Chinese Foreign Ministry spokesperson Zhao Lijian blocked WION on Twitter.
 Chinese diplomats in India also critiqued its reporting.
 In June, the Global Times, linked to the Chinese Communist Party, named WION in an article, advising it to think "independently".